-The Guardians of Grover Barn was formed in May 2017 to work with the City of Lawrence, the barn’s current owner, to protect the structure and bring its unique but relatively unknown history to a much wider audience.
+The Guardians of Grover Barn is an all-volunteer, grassroots citizens’ organization that was formed in May 2017 to work with the City of Lawrence, the barn’s current owner, to protect the structure and bring its unique but relatively unknown history to a much wider audience.

 The Guardians partnered with the City to successfully apply to the National Park Service for the barn to be designated as a site on the Underground Railroad Network to Freedom.
 Designation on the Network to Freedom provides national recognition of the history and accessibility to grant funds for interpretation and preservation of the site.